NathaliaMMPeixoto/NathaliaMMPeixoto/README.md

 - 📚 Advanced English Knowledge.
 - 🏡 Brazilian who lives in Rio de Janeiro.
 - 📫 How to reach me: you can e-mail me nathalia.mmpeixoto@hotmail.com or find me on linkedin www.linkedin.com/in/nathaliapeixoto
-- 💻 My experiences: JavaScript, Java, Html and CSS.
+- 💻 My experiences: JavaScript, Java, JSP, Html and CSS.
 - 🍃 Curiosity: I'm enviromental engineer.